BrennanB/quartz/content/Blog/2023/10-October/28th October 2023 (Saturday).md

 is there anything we want to store at BGC? there's shelves and stuff
 - small amount of spare tools
-- maybe just put all the stuff that would be stored in the [[pit]] under tables there to make it a little bit more spread out
+- maybe just put all the stuff that would be stored in the [[Pit]] under tables there to make it a little bit more spread out
 - could move some stuff that we don't need access to very regularly (robot graveyard?)
 - some spare materials? scrap material like L brackets, some spare tubing
 - use the space as spare space to work if needed